JagritiHub/Face-Detection/README.md

 # Face-Detection
-Python program for face detection.
+Python program for face detection, using OpenCV python library.
+CascadeClassifier, to distinguish facial features.